tymyrddin/tymyrddin.dev/content/_index.md

 ---
-title : "Modern Hugo Starter"
+title : "Ty Myrddin"
-description: "Hugo starter helping you build modern websites."
+description: "House of Merlin."
-lead: "Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default."
+lead: "The House of Merlin is a space where people come together to gain new knowledge and wisdom, and have a good laugh."
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false